Outreach and Opportunity in Radiology

-What makes us different also makes us better.
-Diversity is one of our most powerful tools for excellence at UCSF.”
+What makes us different also makes us better.”

 Christopher Hess, MD, PhD - Chair, Department of Radiology and Biomedical Imaging

-The Diversity and Inclusion Committee of the UCSF Department of Radiology and Biomedical Imaging promotes a culture of diversity, equity, and inclusion within our department, in alliance with the UCSF Office of Diversity and Outreach at UCSF.
-Together, our mission is to build a broadly diverse faculty, student, trainee, and staff community, to nurture a culture that is welcoming and supportive, and to engage diverse ideas for the provision of culturally competent education, discovery, and patient care.
+The Outreach and Opportunity Committee of the UCSF Department of Radiology and Biomedical Imaging is committed to expanding access to all, creating and sustaining opportunity, and fostering a community that is welcoming and supportive, in alliance with UCSF's Office of Opportunity and Outreach.
+Together, our mission is to build a broad and diverse faculty, student, trainee, and staff community, engaging diverse ideas for the provision of culturally humble education, discovery, and patient care.

 Our Goals